 Projects, Units & Initiatives

 Our Housing Justice units work to promote housing stability and prevent homelessness among the city’s most vulnerable families and individuals.
-We take a three-pronged approach: defending individuals and families facing evictions in housing court; group advocacy work on behalf of tenant associations; and law reform efforts through which we resolve systemic inequities.
+We take a holistic approach: defending individuals and families facing evictions in housing court; enforcing the housing maintenance code and effectuating repairs; group advocacy work on behalf of tenant associations; and law reform efforts through which we resolve systemic inequities.
 These units ensure that more and more New Yorkers are able to continue living in their homes and that our city is a place where all of its communities can prosper.